-Students with disability or a chronic health condition are able to have reasonable adjustments made to enable them to meet these requirements.
-These adjustments should be formalised through a Learning Access Plan (LAP), which is facilitated by Student Centre.
+Students living with a disability or a chronic health condition are able to have reasonable adjustments made to enable them to meet these requirements.
+These adjustments must be formalised through a Learning Access Plan (LAP), which is facilitated by Student Centre.

 Inability to attend classes, in person or online, needs to be communicated to the Program Convenor.

 Attendances are recorded.